snlab/alto-doc/ALTO_tutorial_v00.md

 ####Changing Topology Size and Type

 The default topology is a single switch connected to two hosts.
-You could change this to a different topo with ```--topo```, and pass parameters for that topology’s creation.
+You could change this to a different topology with ```--topo```, and pass parameters for that topology’s creation.

 For example, to create a topology with one switch and three hosts: